-Experimental results are given in Fig.4.
-We can see that MFC can reduce the motor current effectively when the vehicle goes onto the slippery area, and then the slip ratio is kept much lower comparing to the current control only.
+Experimental results are shown in Fig.4.
+We can see that MFC can reduce the motor current effectively when the vehicle goes onto the slippery area, and then the slip ratio is kept much lower comparing to the case of current control only.
 Some vibration seen in the current waveform in Fig.4(a) should be suppressed in the future.